SkafteNicki/dtu_mlops/s6_the_cloud/using_the_cloud.md

         ![Image](../figures/artifact_registry.png){ width="800" }
         </figure>

-        Give the repository a name, make sure to set the format to `Docker`, specify the region and finally click `Create`.
-You should now see the repository in the list of repositories.
+        Give the repository a name, make sure to set the format to `Docker` and specify the region.
+At the bottom of the page you can optionally add a cleanup policy.
+We recommend that you add one to keep costs down.
+Give the policy a name and choose the `Keep most recent versions` option and set the keep count to `5`.
+Click `Create` and you should now see the repository in the list of repositories.

     === "Command line"